NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Seizures are rare.

-Optic atrophy is rarely seen in PKAN.
 Abnormal eye movements, including vertical saccades and saccadic pursuits, are common.
 In one study, eight of ten individuals with PKAN had sectoral iris paralysis and partial loss of the pupillary ruff consistent with bilateral Adie's pupil [Egan et al 2005].
+Optic atrophy is rarely seen in PKAN.

+Prognosis.
 PKAN is a progressive disorder.
 Lost skills are usually not regained.
-The rate of progression correlates with age at onset; those with early symptoms decline more rapidly.
+The rate of progression correlates with age at onset: those with early symptoms decline more rapidly.
 As the disease advances, dystonia and spasticity compromise the child's ability to ambulate; most of those with early-onset disease are wheelchair bound by the mid-teens, and some much earlier.
 PKAN progresses at a non-uniform rate.
 Affected individuals experience episodes of rapid deterioration, often lasting one to two months, interspersed with longer periods of stability.
-Common causes of stress and catabolism do not seem to correlate with periods of decline, a phenomenon for which no cause has been found.
+Common causes of stress and catabolism do not appear to correlate with periods of decline, a phenomenon for which no cause has been found.

 Motor involvement is usually a later feature, although individuals with motor involvement often have been described as clumsy in childhood and adolescence.
 Spasticity, hyperreflexia, and other signs of corticospinal tract involvement are common and eventually limit ambulation.
-Conspicuously reminiscent of Parkinson disease, "freezing" during ambulation, especially when turning corners or encountering surface variations is observed [Guimaraes & Santos 1999].
+Conspicuously reminiscent of Parkinson disease, "freezing" during ambulation (especially when turning corners or encountering surface variations) is observed [Guimarães & Santos 1999].

 An essential tremor-like syndrome has also been reported [Yamashita et al 2004].